psyho/rhinestone/README.md

 ## Usage

-Assuming you have Rhinestone running somewhere in your local network, add this to your Gemfile:
+Assuming you have Rhinestone running somewhere in your local network, add this to your `Gemfile`:

     source :rubygems
     source "http://rhinestone.local" # the address of rhinestone